 Diploma Supplement OEPASS Learning Passport MicroHE micro-Credential Meta-data Standard draft

 1. INFORMATION IDENTIFY- ING THE HOLDER OF THE QUALIFICATION 1.
-INFORMATION IDENTIFY- ING THE EDUCATIONAL CRE- DENTIAL 1.
-INFORMATION IDENTIFYING THE AWARDING BODY
+INFORMATION IDENTIFYING THE AWARDING BODY 1.1 Owner (The organization owning

-1.1 Last name(s): 1.1 The exact and official title of rights over the qualification)
+1.1 Last name(s): 1.1 The exact and official title of the credential if available rights over the qualification)

-1.2 First name(s): the credential if available 1.2 Provenance Agent (Organisation pri- marily responsible for establishing defin-
+1.2 First name(s): 1.2 Identifier 1.2 Provenance Agent (Organisation primarily responsible for establishing defin-

-1.3 Date of birth (day/month/ 1.2 Identifier

-year): 1.3 Short and abstract descrip- tion of the credential its curricula.)
+1.3 Date of birth (day/month/year): 1.3 Short and abstract description of the credential ing and managing the qualification and its curricula.)

-1.4 Student identification num- ber or code (if available): 1.4 Learning outcome descrip- tion 1.3 Public key
+1.4 Student identification number or code (if available): 1.4 Learning outcome descrip- 1.3 Public key

-1.4 Accreditation
+ber of code (if available). tion 1.4 Accreditation

 1.5 Credential type 1.5 Homepage

 1.6 Subject

-1.7 Ways to acquire the creden- tial
+1.7 Ways to acquire the credential

 1.8 Grading Scheme

 1.9 Mode of study

 1.10 Unit of workload

 1.11 Assessment method

 1.12 Level of learning

 1.13 Number of Credit Points

-1.14 Accreditation of the cre- dential
+1.14 Accreditation of the credential

 1.15 Homepage of credential

 1.16 Is the credential stackable?